 Driven as much by the necessity of lockdowns as by ethics, the localism trend accelerated throughout 2020, as people were forced to stay in their local areas.

-For the Creative eCommerce Lions, the award that recognises creative e-commerce, payment solutions, and innovation, a Grand Prix was awarded to “Tienda Cerca,” a hyperlocal e-commerce platform by Anheueser-Busch InBev that connected local neighborhood stores to customers in Bogota, Colombia, during the COVID-19 crisis.
+For the Creative eCommerce Lions, the award that recognizes creative e-commerce, payment solutions, and innovation, a Grand Prix was awarded to “Tienda Cerca,” a hyperlocal e-commerce platform by Anheueser-Busch InBev that connected local neighborhood stores to customers in Bogota, Colombia, during the COVID-19 crisis.

 And for Glass: The Lion for Change, the award that celebrates culture-shifting creativity, “I am,” by VMLY&R Brazil in São Paulo took the Grand Prix for transforming a local Starbucks into a registry office during Pride 2020 so that trans people could legally change their names, free of charge, creating a safe space where they would always feel welcome to visit.